A BRIEF HISTORY OF THE FIRST BAPTIST CHURCH OF MARION

 Women in church leadership roles and issues around biblical interpretation became particularly divisive in the late 20th Century in the Southern Baptist Convention.
 A Fundamentalist perspective became dominant in the leadership and policies of the SBC, which tested the collective conscience of First Baptist Church of Marion.
 In 1994, the congregation elected to send their budgeted missions dollars exclusively to the Cooperative Baptist Fellowship rather than the Southern Baptist Convention.
 Then, in June 2002, First Baptist Church held a vote to sever ties with the SBC.
 After months of congregational discussion, education and prayer, the standing vote showed overwhelming support and no opposition.

-Rev. Lisa A. Williams was called as Associate Pastor for Faith Development in 2008 and served until 2010.
+Rev. Lisa Williams Hood was called as Associate Pastor for Faith Development in 2008 and served until 2010.
 On August 31, 2011, Matthew D. Roberts began his service to the church as Associate Pastor for Youth and Children.
 He was ordained to the Gospel ministry by First Baptist Church on April 1, 2012.
-His job title and duties later grew, becoming Associate Pastor for Faith Formation, serving youth, adult education, and senior adults.
-After serving as Interim Director of Music Ministry, Mrs. Ruth T. Wakefield became permeant in that position in 2015.
-Rev. Christi S. Hollifield became the Minister with Children from 2016-2020, expanding the Children’s Ministry and the church’s connection with the students, staff, and families of the First Baptist Children’s Center.
+His job title and duties later expanded, becoming Associate Pastor for Faith Formation, serving youth, adult education, and senior adults.
+After serving as Interim Director of Music Ministry, Mrs. Ruth T. Wakefield became permeant in that part-time position in 2015.
+Rev. Christi S. Hollifield served as the part-time Minister with Children from 2016-2020, expanding the Children’s Ministry and the church’s connection with the students, staff, and families of the First Baptist Children’s Center.
 She was ordained to the Gospel Ministry by First Baptist Church on October 8, 2017.